vonwig/adm-ctrl/README.md

 ### 2. Api Key and Api Endpoint URL

-Update you local copy of the `resources/k8s/controller/endpoint.env` file with the url and an api key from your atomist workspace.
+Update your local copy of the `resources/k8s/controller/endpoint.env` file with the url and an api key from your atomist workspace.

 The file will start out like this.